acic2017/Butterfly-SDM/README.md

 Approximate run time for organization.py to clean and organize/write needed files for the SDM : ~45minutes (data_for_sdm.csv is veiwable after ~5 minutes)

 # COMPUTATION TEAM***************************************************************************************************
-Approximate run time for SDM/R Script to fully run 5 Taxon ID's and recieve Raster Images: ~3minutes Estimated run time for SDM/R Script to fully run all 760-780 Taxon ID's and recieve Raster Images: ~6.5hours
+Approximate run time for SDM/R Script to fully run 5 species:  ????
+Estimated run time for SDM/R Script to fully run all species and all algorithms: ~90 hours

 #### Space requirement: